-Read this blog to learn, step-by-step, how to create a targeted, practical and ethical influencing action plan that will increase the probability of you getting the outcomes that you want, and download my free influencing playbook here.
+Read this article to learn, step-by-step, how to create a targeted, practical and ethical influencing action plan that will increase the probability of you getting the outcomes that you want.
+As an added bonus, download my free influencing playbook here.

 Influencing with Integrity

 My choice of the word ethical in the introduction above is really important.
 This is not about manipulation, or Machiavellian manoeuvres.
 In my view, unethical motives benefit no-one in the longer-term, and are neither a rewarding way to do business, nor a sustainable way to develop your relationships, especially with those who really matter to you.

 The consequence is that, by not taking time to understand the perspective of others, they don’t explain themselves in way that other people can really get, and can also understand what’s in it for them.
 So I am going to take you through a step-by-step process that you can use to make sure that you optimise your chances of success, using my Innovation Influencing Mix.

 Have a pen and paper ready, preferably some sticky notes as well, and also download my free influencing playbook here.
 You can fill it in as you read through this blog, thinking about something significant that you want to achieve that needs the active support of other people.

-Step 1: be clear about what you want to achieve
+Step 1: Goal clarity – be clear about what you want to achieve

 If you’re not clear about what you want to achieve, you can’t expect others to understand what you want.
 Starting by articulating for yourself exactly what your target outcomes are will help you to align your influencing approach to achieve your goal.
 For example: